-Ocean City has over 100 hotels and motels ranging from the most luxurious suites with sweeping ocean views to basic motel rooms overlooking Coastal Highway, meaning there is an option regardless of your interests or budget.
-Many of the hotel rooms have kitchenettes, pools, exercise rooms, on-premise dining options, and a wide array of other amenities to make your stay at the beach as relaxing as possible.
+Ocean City has more than 100 places to stay, ranging from the most luxurious suites with sweeping ocean views to basic motel rooms overlooking Coastal Highway.
+All these choices means there is an option regardless of your interests or budget.
+Many of the hotel rooms have kitchenettes, pools, exercise rooms, on-premise dining options, and a wide array of other amenities.
+Basically, your stay at the beach will be as relaxing as possible.

 Your Ocean City vacation starts here!

 As one of the finest Ocean City Hotels, the Clarion Resort Fontainebleau Hotel offers luxury and comfort to its guests.
 Gorgeous rooms with a majestic view of the Atlantic Ocean.